 If an SDR asks you which account they should prioritize next, what would your answer be?

 How would you respond to an account executive who asks which accounts they should stop focusing on?

 “Stop focusing on the accounts showing the least engagement.”

 If your CRO comes to you and says that the numbers were down and you need to run a high-touch campaign on your top 100 accounts, how would you choose the accounts?

 “Choose the accounts showing the most engagement.”

 The other great thing is that we don’t have to deal with all those spreadsheets anymore.
 Now, we deliver engagement data to our sales team right inside of Salesforce using Terminus Sales Insights.

 Engagement metrics empower you align sales and marketing closer than ever.
 With these metrics, you can show progress against your shared goals, focus on the same accounts, coordinate resources, and communicate in a more meaningful way.
 Engagement takes alignment from being superficial to being super deep.

-Learn more about how to track and measure the engagement of your target accounts and trigger personalized outreach in our on-demand webinar, Succeed As One Revenue Team.
-Click here to watch it now.
+Learn more about how to track and measure the engagement of your target accounts, click here to download the Complete Guide to Account Engagement.